django/django/docs/getting-started.rst

 ---------------

-Now, by default, Django will run things through Channels but it will also tie in the URL router and view subsystem to the default ``django.wsgi.request`` channel if you don't provide another consumer that listens to it - remember, only one consumer can listen to any given channel.
+Now, by default, Django will run things through Channels but it will also tie in the URL router and view subsystem to the default ``http.request`` channel if you don't provide another consumer that listens to it - remember, only one consumer can listen to any given channel.